noinnion/newsplus/api/README.md

 Subclasses must implement following methods.
 The methods are used by News+ to get the information from the extension (service).

 **public abstract void handleReaderList(ITagListHandler tagHandler, ISubscriptionListHandler subHandler, long syncTime) throws IOException, ReaderException**
 * Called to retrieve feeds, tags or folders from the service.
-It will initialize the feeds and folder structure for the displaying them in the app.
+It will initialize the feeds and folder structure for displaying them in the app.
  * @param tagHandler 	Handles tag and folder entries from the service.
  * @param subHandler 	Handles feed entries from the service.
  * @param syncTime 		Time of synchronization